Skip to main content

 Traditional

 Traditional style refers to antique and reproduction furnishings of predominantly 18th- and 19th-century European design.
 It tends to be sleeker and less ornate than heavy Victorian parlor furniture.
-If this is your style, you can shop for old furniture for sale here.
 Well-known eras include Queen Anne, with its signature fiddleback chairs and cabriole chair legs; Chippendale, named for an English cabinetmaker and famous for its ribbon-back chairs and ball-and-claw feet; and Federal, also known as Hepplewhite, which features straight lines and legs, geometric forms and inlays.
 Later styles such as Sheraton, Empire and Louis VXI are also popular today.

 The traditional look is elegant yet comfortable.
 Its hallmark is symmetry; a traditional room will feature pairs of matching items such as side or bed tables, table lamps or side chairs.
 Rooms frequently have decorative details like crown molding and wainscoting.
 Floors are often dark wood, overlaid with Persian rugs.
 Furniture is also dark wood such as mahogany, walnut or cherry, with sleek curves and carved details.